 “It’s pink, by the way.
 The parasol is pink

 “Such a wee one, she was!”

-...And this would be the moment where I would interject in typical Aggy-fashion something along the lines of, ‘I need new friends,’ or ‘I’m surrounded by loonies.’
+...And this would be the moment where I interject in typical Aggy-fashion with something along the lines of, "I need new friends," or "I’m surrounded by loonies."

 “Er...”
 For a moment, I panicked.
 I doubted Aidan would be thrilled to hear that the most pressing topic of conversation involving me right now also involved a certain black-haired Gryffindor.

-“Mr. Potter?”
+“Uncle Harry?”
 Fred stared at me momentarily, and then shrugged.
 “Well, he tries to.
 I mean, it’s hard, you know, since he’s a little busy.
 People to see, worlds to save and all that.”

-“He’s cool.
-Good at Quidditch.”
-Of course Freddy uses sports-playing as a person’s main identifier.
+Freddy used sports-playing as a person’s main qualifier.
 He could be describing Albus Dumbledore and, out of all the things to choose, simply say, ‘Oh you know.
 He’s a pretty good Keeper.
 A little clumsy with a Beater’s Bat, though.’

 “As long as he doesn’t do anything stupid like, I don’t know, assign a girl the Seeker’s spot and then fall madly in love with her,” Freddy threw in.

 Dom snorted.
 “But that would just be unfeasible.”